 University of New Mexico

 Jessica Lynn Gross, MD, FACS - Nothing to disclose

 Wake Forest Baptist Health

-Kathleen Heneghan, PhD, RN - No Disclosures
+Kathleen Heneghan, PhD, MSN, RN - Nothing to disclose

 American College of Surgeons

-Phillip Lirk, MD - No Disclosures
+Phillip Lirk, MD - Nothing to disclose

 Brigham and Women’s Hospital